 - Version 4.1, updated until 31 December 2015 is available.
 A Stata 14 version is downloadable here.
 The case descriptions have been updated to 1 January 2015--and now span almost 900 pages--and are available as well.
 (An older version of the codebook for Archigos Version 2.9 is available here.)
 We are grateful to the Political Instability Task Force for financial support

-and would like to thank Jeffrey Arnold, Belen Gonzalez, Ashley Leeds, Michaela Mattes, Sara Polo, Michael Ward, and Shu Yu for their scholarly support and efforts.
+and would like to thank amongst many others, Jeffrey Arnold, Belen Gonzalez, Ashley Leeds, Michaela Mattes, Sara Polo, Michael Ward, and Shu Yu for their scholarly support and efforts.

 - Version 2.9 (February 2009) -- which has the leader-spell as the unit of observation -- contains information on the date and manner of entry and exit of over 3,000 leaders 1875 - 2004 as well as their gender, birth- and death-date, previous times in office and their post-exit fate.
 For ease of use, we also provide a version of these data with time-varying records, where the unit of observation is the leader-year.
 (Upon request we can provide a list of changes to version 2.8.)
 Both data sets are in Stata format.